Stability of the integral control of stable nonlinear systems: The closed-loop system

 \section{The closed-loop system}

 In this section we discuss the behaviour of the closed-loop system from Figure 1, with the state space $X$ from \rfb{X}.
 There is an interesting and somewhat unclear connection between the lemmas in this section and Tikhonov's theorem concerning singularly perturbed systems of differential equations, see Theorem 11.1 (and also Theorem 11.2) in \cite{Kha:02}.
 Our system may be regarded as a variation of a subclass of the systems studied in the cited theorems.
-However, Tikhonov's theorem concerns the asymptotic behaviour of the solutions on a parameter, which in our case is $k$, as $k\rarrow 0$, and this is different from our concerns (we want to establish stability for any fixed $k$ in a range).
-We do not think that any of our results can be obtained from Tikhonov's theorem.
+However, Tikhonov's theorem concerns the asymptotic behaviour of the solutions on a parameter, which in our case is $k$, as $k\rarrow 0$, and this is different from our concerns (we want to establish stability for a fixed $k$).

 We start with a proposition about local existence and uniqueness of state trajectories, which is not an obvious fact due to the discontinuity of $\Sscr$.
 Note that in this proposition we do not impose Assumption 1 on $\PPP$.